SEFWHITE-Dev/Privacy-Policy/dodgebit privacy policy.md

  - To monitor the usage of our Service.

-Third-party links
+**Third-party links**
-Our Service may contain links to other sites that are not operated by us.
+DodgeBit may contain links to other sites that are not operated by us.
 If you click on a third-party link, you will be directed to that third party’s site.
 We strongly advise you to review the Privacy Policy of every site you visit.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-Your Consent
+**In-app purchases**
+It is possible to make a single, non-repeatable in-app transaction within DodgeBit.
+This purchase serves to prevent Ad-mob advertisements being shown to the user.

+**Your Consent**
 By using our Service, you consent to our App Privacy Policy.

-Changes to our Privacy Policy
+**Changes to our Privacy Policy**
 If we decide to change our privacy policy, we will post those changes on this page, and/or update the Privacy Policy modification date below.
 This policy was last modified on January 10 2024.

-Contacting Us
+**Contacting Us**
-If there are any questions regarding this privacy policy you may contact us using the information below. contactsefwgames@gmail.com
+If there are any questions regarding this privacy policy you may contact us using the information below.
+contactsefwgames@gmail.com